Slow Cooker Spaghetti Squash

 - Remove squash halves and use a fork to loosen the spaghetti squash strands.

 I used to exclusively roast my spaghetti squash because I *thought* it gave the squash more flavor.
 But then I realized something.
-Unlike other squash varieties, spaghetti squash doesn’t have much flavor no matter how you cook it!
-Ha!
+Unlike other squash varieties, spaghetti squash doesn’t actually have a ton of flavor no matter how you cook it!
 That’s what makes it such a great blank slate for other recipes.
-Microwaving is a close runner-up and great because you can take the squash out, check for tenderness, and then keep cooking it.
-The fastest cooking method really might be the best when it comes to spaghetti squash.
+So it really doesn’t matter how you cook it – just use the method that’s easiest for you.

 Cooking Small or Large Squash